 AEA TIGs are completely volunteer driven.
 The leadership team is necessary for the TIG to accomplish the mission of ensuring there are feminist voices heard at AEA.
 Feminist TIG leadership positions are considered 3-year terms.
 Chair and co-chair positions are responsible for convening the TIG business meeting at the annual conference, attending quarterly AEA conference calls, and providing strategic leadership throughout the year as determined by volunteer activities.
 Program chair and program co-chair positions are responsible for the planning and development of the annual conference proposal review process and curating a weeklong series of blog posts for AEA365.

-Christine Fabian Bell joined as program co-chair in 2017.
-Christine is located at the University of Wisconsin-Madison where she evaluates local and national programs related to higher education.
-She is passionate about supporting women in higher education and women in STEM education.
+Christine Bell is honored to take on a new role in 2020 as co-chair in order to support the TIGs efforts of planning the annual conference program, networking with other TIGs and organizations, and mentoring incoming members of the leadership team.
+Because of her experience as program co-chair from 2017-2019 Christine is qualified and dedicated to supporting the incoming leadership team members.
+She is located at the University of Wisconsin-Madison where she evaluates local and national programs related to higher education.
+She is passionate about supporting women in higher education and women in the STEM fields.

 Kathryn Mathes holds a PhD in Program Evaluation from Cornell University and has 22 years of experience planning and implementing utilization focused federally-funded evaluations (i.e., SAMHSA, ACF, OJJDP, OAH, etc.) in an broad array of community-based human service programs (e.g., trauma-informed, gender responsive, co-occurring behavioral health and substance abuse treatment, child welfare, family preservation/intensive in-home, family strengthening and incarcerated people with serious mental illness).
 Particular expertise in designing evaluation systems that standardizes data capture, training staff in routine collection of high quality data and promoting measurement based care that advances organizational learning and data drive decision making.